SCOPE OF THIS CHAPTER

 It is important that during the assessment practitioners see the child alone, so that their wishes and feelings can be sought.Manager's endorsement of plan and timescales

 Managers are required to maintain visible oversight of the assessment and this will take place in the agreed timescale for each individual assessment.
-They should comment on the assessment plan and their views of the timescales recommended by the social worker and family.
+They should comment on the assessment plan and their views of the timescales recommended by the social worker and family; within the worker's supervision.

-Assessments completed by reception team social workers should usually be completed between 45 working days.
+Assessments should be completed within 45 working days.
 However, sometimes a shorter deadline will be required in the interests of the child(ren) concerned.

 For children who are considered to be at risk of significant harm, or for those who the threshold increases during the assessment period, the Single Assessment may not be completed in time for the Initial Child Protection Conference however a conference report will be completed.
 The Single Assessment will still be completed within the 45 day timescale.